stringerbell/stringerbell.github.io/_posts/2016-5-30-building-slack-slash-commands-for-fun-and-profit.md

 {% endhighlight %}
 Here, we’re defining our route from before, and then our valid Slack token.
 In `ValidateSlackTokenFactory`, `$validTokens` ends up being `['/slack_jira' => 'token']`, which gets handed to our `ValidateSlackToken` middleware constructor.

-To show you what a typical factory tests looks like, there’s `ValidateSlackTokenFactoryTest.php`, which is also simple.
+To show you what a typical factory tests looks like, there’s `ValidateSlackTokenFactoryTest.php`.

 {% highlight php linenos %}
 <?php